 Bolger and Zuckerman [16] identified four possible roles of personality in the stress process.
-First, personality may have no effect on stressor exposure or reactivity, though evidence contradicts this.
+First, personality may not affect stressor exposure or reactivity, though the evidence contradicts this.
 Second, the differential exposure model suggests personality influences stressor exposure but not reactions.
 Third, the differential reactivity model posits uniform exposure but different reactions.
 Finally, the differential exposure-reactivity model (DERM), the most plausible, proposes that personality shapes both exposure to stressors and reactions to them.